-In Lake. v.
-Speziale, 580 F.Supp.
+In Lake v.
+Speziale, a federal district court held that where a defendant faces potential incarceration in a Connecticut civil contempt proceeding to enforce child support orders existing for the benefit of the state, the defendant must be notified of his or her right to counsel and, if the person is indigent, of their right to court appointed counsel.
+580 F. Supp.
 1318 (D. Conn.
-1984), a federal district court held that where a defendant faces potential incarceration in a Connecticut civil contempt proceeding to enforce child support orders existing for the benefit of the state, the defendant must be notified of his or her right to counsel and, if the person is indigent, of his or her right to court appointed counsel.
+1984).

-Then, in Dube v.
-Lopes, 481 A.2d 1293, 1294 (Conn.
-Super.
-Ct.
-1984) extended this Fourteenth Amendment right to counsel to contempt proceedings initiated by a private individual.
-The court reasoned that "[t]he result is the same and that is incarceration for failure to comply with a court order of support.
-Surely, the requisite state action which is necessary to trigger the due process clauses is present when a person is deprived of his physical liberty by the court."
+There is no logical reason why Lake should not apply to contempt proceedings initiated by a private person.
+The result is the same and that is incarceration for failure to comply with a court order of support.
+Surely, the requisite state action which is necessary to trigger the due process clauses is present when a person is deprived of his physical liberty by the court.

 Appointment of Counsel: categorical Qualified: yes